Yale Bulldogs: Men's basketball

 The men's basketball team has been named national champion on six occasions – in 1896, 1897, 1899, and 1900 by the Premo-Porretta Power Poll, which began retroactive selections with the 1895–96 season; and in 1901 and 1903 by the Helms Athletic Foundation, which began retroactive selections with the 1900–01 season.

 Penn and Yale played in the First College Basketball game with 5 men on a team in 1897.

 Yale has won seven Ivy League championships – 1957, 1962, 1963, 2002, 2016, 2019 and 2020.
 It also won the Eastern Intercollegiate Basketball League, the forerunner to the Ivy League, eight times – 1902, 1903, 1907, 1915, 1917, 1923, 1933 and 1949.

 Men's crew

 Football

 The football team has competed since 1876.
 They have won nineteen national championships when the school competed in what is now known as the FBS.
 They are perhaps best known for their rivalry with Harvard, known as "The Game".
 Twenty one former players have been inducted into the College Football Hall of Fame.

+The Bulldogs were the dominant team in the early days of intercollegiate football, winning 27 college football national championships, including 26 in 38 years between 1872 and 1909.
+Walter Camp, known as the "Father of Football," graduated from Hopkins Grammar School in 1876, and played college football at Yale College from 1876 to 1882.
+He later served as the head football coach at Yale from 1888 to 1892.
+It was Camp who pioneered the fundamental transition of American football from rugby when in 1880, he succeeded in convincing the Intercollegiate Football Association to discontinue the rugby "scrum", and instead have players line up along a "line of scrimmage" for individual plays, which begin with the snap of the ball and conclude with the tackling of the ballcarrier.